nicklee375/Hello-World/README.md

 # Machine Learning portfolio

 Hi there, this is a small collection of my machine learning portfolio which I embarked on as a personal hobby.
-Hope you enjoyed it!
+Hope you will enjoy it!

 Projects:
 1. Predicting bike rental usage based on weather - SVM and RFR (supervised learning)